smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

         return handler(false, nil);
     }

-    // Legacy modules (pre-RPC Spec v4.5) do not support system capabilities, so for versions less than 4.5 we will assume `GetWayPoints` and `SubscribeWayPoints` are supported if `isCapabilitySupported` returns true
+    // Legacy modules (pre-RPC Spec v4.5) do not support system capabilities, so for versions less than 4.5 we will assume `SDLGetWayPoints` and `SDLSubscribeWayPoints` are supported if `isCapabilitySupported` returns true
     SDLMsgVersion *sdlMsgVersion = self.sdlManager.registerResponse.sdlMsgVersion;
     if (sdlMsgVersion == nil) {
         return handler(true, nil);